Coronavirus NZ-Australia airfare war: Air New Zealand cuts prices to $69 in battle with Qantas

 • Wellington-Sydney: $79

-But as with most promotional fares, there's a catch.
+But as with most promotional fares, there can be a catch if booked as two one-way flights.

 While it may be cheap to get to Melbourne in March, getting back is much more expensive with fares back to Auckland starting at $245 and as much as $553 for the flight.